A small glass of brandy can go a long way to helping you unwind after a long day or as a go-to for celebrations.

 Can brandy go bad?
 If so, how long does it take?

 Here’s the good news: in terms of food safety, brandy won’t go bad.
 Due to the high alcohol content of brandy – anywhere between 40% to 60% – the spirit is protected from harmful bacteria developing.

 That being said, the quality of brandy can be affected over time, so read on to find out how long it takes for the flavor of brandy to change over time and how you can store an opened bottle to prevent this from happening.

 Signs Brandy Has Spoiled

-As brandy won’t go bad in terms of safety, it’s not going to develop things like mold, or go rotten.
+As brandy won’t go bad in terms of safety, it will not develop things like mold or go rotten.
 In fact, an unopened bottle of brandy can theoretically be stored indefinitely and still not go bad – the high alcohol content protects it from bacteria and other pathogens.

 However, there is a downside to this; alcohol is susceptible to two natural processes called oxidization and evaporation, both of which will reduce the quality of your brandy.

 A key sign that brandy has spoiled is the flavor becoming flat, which is a direct result of oxidization.
 This occurs once the brandy bottle is opened, as the compounds of the spirit are exposed to oxygen.